 A place of peace borne out of a site of tragedy, the National Civil Rights Museum began at the Lorraine Motel, a small minority-owned business in downtown Memphis where Dr. Martin Luther King, Jr. was assassinated on April 4, 1968.
-State and local support helped to convert it to a museum dedicated to helping visitors better understand the history and lessons of the American Civil Rights movement.
+State and local support helped convert it into a museum dedicated to helping visitors better understand the history and lessons of the American Civil Rights movement.
 If you and your loved one are fans of history, this important museum makes a great addition to your travel itinerary.
 While it may not be as romantic as some other activities, you're sure to learn something about the important role Memphis played in the Civil Rights Movement.

 AddressBeale St, Memphis, TN, USA

 Memphis is known as the "home of the Blues," and Beale Street is where the voices of the Mississippi Delta and the cotton fields converged years ago to sing their songs of love, life, and hardship.
-A night-time attraction for couples, Beale Street in downtown Memphis is home to clubs where the blues are performed live and visitors can pick up recorded music and mementos in adjacent stores.
+A nighttime attraction for couples, Beale Street in downtown Memphis is home to clubs where the blues are performed live and visitors can pick up recorded music and mementos in adjacent stores.

-New Daisy Theatre (330 Beale Street) is a great destination for live shows in a historic venue while the Rum Boogie Cafe (182 Beale Street) is a happening nightlife spot that always features a big band and vibrant crowd.
+New Daisy Theatre (330 Beale Street) is a great destination for live shows in a historic venue, while the Rum Boogie Cafe (182 Beale Street) is a happening nightlife spot that always features a big band and vibrant crowd.
 For something more secluded, Absinthe Room (166 Beale Street) offers a cozy, vintage-style bar with traditional absinthe service and a jukebox.

 Elvis, the dirt-poor hillbilly with the incredible voice and mesmerizing performing style, went on to gain millions of fans around the world before his untimely death, but when he wasn't on the road or performing, he retired to Graceland, the 14-acre estate he built for his family and friends.
 To experience all the romance and wonder of the King of Rock 'n' Roll's historic estate, you and your loved one can book a tour of Graceland year-round.
-However, Elvis Week in early to mid-August and Elvis' Birthday on January 8 are both great times to visit the estate for special events including concerts, movie screenings, and an Elvis Expo.
+However, Elvis Week in early to mid-August and Elvis' Birthday on January 8 are both great times to visit the estate for special events such as concerts, movie screenings, and an Elvis Expo.

-The historic Peabody Memphis is an AAA Four-Diamond hotel located in the heart of the city.
+The historic Peabody Memphis is a AAA Four-Diamond hotel located in the heart of the city.
 Named one of the best historic hotels in America, the Peabody Memphis is known as the "South's Grand Hotel" thanks to its charm, elegance, and gracious hospitality.
 It first began welcoming guests in 1925 and is on the National Register of Historic Places, but couples hoping for a romantic getaway can still book a room at this luxurious accommodation year-round.

 However, what this attraction is best known for is The Peabody Ducks, five live mallard ducks that march to and from the Grand Lobby on a red carpet twice daily in a show of Southern hospitality that even extends to the web-footed.
 The hotel also has a noteworthy Sunday brunch, which provides a great opportunity to stop by and check out the historic site even if you're not spending the night.